omni360/extrusiongen/README.md

 Changelog
 ---------

+[2014-06-19] v0.2.30
+ - Fixed the DOM canvas issue (DOM element was moved by constructor).

 [2014-06-19] v0.2.29
  - Made the canvas background images configurable.
 See the config.js file near lines 52 and 59: